DanielSchipfer/Netflix-Movies-and-Shows-Analysis/README.md

 Research questions:

-Did movies or shows that are on Netflix get better over the years?
+Daniel: Do movies or shows on Netflix with older release years have better average IMDb ratings?

 Did the runtime of movies or shows that are on Netflix change over the years?